- HIV and AIDS are not the same thing.

 What does a “false negative” test result mean?

 If you are tested too soon after being exposed to HIV, it is possible that you can get a “false negative”.
-This is because it can take 12 weeks or longer from the time of exposure for the HIV test to become positive.
+This is because it can take between 2 and 12 weeks after infection for the HIV test to become positive, depending on the type of test used.
 It is usually recommended that you have the test repeated after 3 months to make sure that you are truly negative.
-It is important to know that a “reactive” or a “positive” test result is not a diagnosis.
-Only a doctor can diagnose HIV.

 What about sex partners?